-When you really think about it, what don’t moms do?
-Since the day you were born, she’s loved and supported you – not to mention, she probably cooked, cleaned, had a job, and drove you to all those extra curricular activities.
+When you think about it, what don’t Moms do?
+Since the day you were born, she’s loved and supported you – not to mention, she probably cooked, cleaned, had a job, and drove you to all those extracurricular activities.
 Even when you might not have realized it (those teenage years, anyone?), your mom always had your best interest at heart.

-The History of Mother’s Day
+A brief history of Mother’s Day

 At the time, families in the UK and England celebrated “Mothering Sunday.”
 A day celebrated on the fourth Sunday of Lent, it encouraged people to travel back to their “mother church” – the first church they ever attended in their hometown – for a special service.

-Who Was Anna Jarvis?
+Who was Anna Jarvis?

-As a young girl living in Philadelphia, Pennsylvania, Anna and her mother cared for a garden full of white carnations – her mother’s favorite flowers.
-In 1907, Anna delivered 500 white carnations to the church her mother taught Sunday school in.
-She then requested that each mother in the congregation get one as they arrived to church that week.
+As a young girl living in Philadelphia, Jarvis and her mother cared for a garden full of white carnations – her mother’s favorite flowers.
+In 1907, Anna delivered 500 white carnations to the church where her mother taught Sunday school.
+She then requested that each mother in the congregation receive one as they arrived at church that week.

-Anna Jarvis once said that white carnations were the symbol of Mother’s Day, because they were thought to “typify some of the virtues of motherhood; … whiteness stands for purity; its lasting qualities, faithfulness; its fragrance, love; its wide field of growth, charity; its form, beauty…”
+Anna Jarvis once said that white carnations were the symbol of Mother’s Day because they were thought to “typify some of the virtues of motherhood: Whiteness stands for purity; its lasting qualities, faithfulness; its fragrance, love; its wide field of growth, charity; its form, beauty…”

-Overtime, different colored carnations began to take on their own meanings.
-Because of their history, fragrance, and “heavenly soft” texture, white carnations became popularly thought of as the flowers you left at the grave site of a mother who had passed away.
+Over time, different colored carnations began to take on their own meanings.
+Because of their history, fragrance, and “heavenly soft” texture, white carnations became popularly thought of as the flowers you left at the gravesite of a mother who had passed away.
 And even though it was white carnations that originally became popular, red carnations are also considered the official Mother’s Day flower.
 However, red carnations are believed to be a gift for mothers who are still alive, as it was believed carnations’ deep red petals represented that of a beating heart and love, rather than loss.